 - In addition to the NEM scheme, Malaysia has also introduced the Large-Scale Solar (LSS) competitive bidding program to drive down the energy cost to develop large-scale solar photovoltaic plants (LSS).

-The Malaysia solar energy market is moderately fragmented.
-Some of the major companies include JA Solar, Solarvest Holdings Berhad, TNB Engineering Corporation Sdn Bhd, Canadian Solar, PLUS SOLAR SYSTEMS SDN BHD, and others.
+The Malaysian solar energy market is moderately fragmented.
+Some of the major companies include JA Solar, Solarvest Holdings Berhad, TNB Engineering Corporation Sdn Bhd, Canadian Solar, PLUS SOLAR SYSTEMS SDN BHD, and other companies.

-- In October 2020, the EPC Contractor SPIC Energy Malaysia Berhad together with the Malaysia Solar Photovoltaic (PV) solutions specialist Solarvest Holdings Berhad completed construction on a 13 MW floating solar power plant in Dengkil, Sepang District in Malaysia.
+- In October 2020, the EPC Contractor SPIC Energy Malaysia Berhad, together with the Malaysian solar photovoltaic (PV) solution specialist Solarvest Holdings Berhad, completed the construction of a 13 MW floating solar power plant in Dengkil, Sepang District in Malaysia.

 - In December 2020, Malaysian researchers proposed a new passive technology for solar module cooling based on fin heat sinks.
 This technology ensures lower PV system payback times and reduces operating module temperatures by up to 26 degrees Celsius.

 - In February 2021, Malaysia’s Sustainable Energy Development Authority (SEDA) started accepting applications for the Net Energy Metering 3.0 program (NEM 3.0).
 The NEM 3.0 program will be in force until the end of 2023 and will be aimed at allocating 500 MW of rooftop PV capacity.

 Table of Contents

 3. RESEARCH METHODOLOGY

 4.3 Solar Energy Installed Capacity and Forecast in MW, till 2026